At a glance

 Q: How do I choose a quality nattokinase supplement?

-2. Stability / lot-to-lot consistency statements where available
+- Stability: Shelf-life clarity and stability / lot-to-lot consistency statements where available.

 Q: Is eating natto the same as taking a nattokinase supplement?

 A: Not equivalent.
 Natto is a whole food matrix; supplements standardize a specific enzyme activity.
-If you need predictable activity, supplements are the standardized route; if you want dietary tradition + broader nutrition, natto is the classic.
+If predictable activity is the goal, supplements are the standardized route.
+If the goal is dietary tradition and broader nutrition, natto is the classic route.

 Q: Does nattokinase “thin blood”?